SPMO Invesco S&P 500 Momentum ETF

 Valuation

-On valuation, the portfolio registers trailing P/E of 30.05, forward P/E of 18.44, PEG of 1.60.
+On valuation, the portfolio registers trailing P/E of 33.88, forward P/E of 20.64, PEG of 1.38.
 Forward P/E is considerably lower than trailing, which indicates earnings estimates are pointing higher — a dynamic that makes current prices look more reasonable on a prospective basis.
-The PEG reading here implies the market is pricing growth at roughly fair value — a setup where the investment case depends more on execution than on multiple expansion.
-A current ratio of 2.02 suggests the holdings have sufficient short-term liquidity without excess.
+The PEG reading suggests the market is pricing growth conservatively — a dynamic that can be favorable if earnings estimates prove accurate.
+A current ratio of 2.08 suggests the holdings have sufficient short-term liquidity without excess.
 Taken together, the multiple and liquidity picture suggests a portfolio that is priced for a constructive outcome — but where execution against earnings estimates will be the key determinant of whether that price is justified.

 Margins & Cash Generation